-This information describes chickenpox and chickenpox exposure, including how the infection is spread and how it is treated.
+This information explains chickenpox and chickenpox exposure, including how it’s spread and treated.

 What is chickenpox?

 Chickenpox is an infection that is caused by the varicella virus.
-It is a common illness that causes an itchy rash and red spots or blisters (pox) all over the body.Back to top
+It’s a common illness that causes an itchy rash and red spots or blisters (pox) all over the body.Back to top

 What are the symptoms of chickenpox?